samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 ### Overview

 In this (high-level) tutorial we aim to build and architect a fully distributed streaming (with Kafka) data science application that includes ingestion, etl, feature extraction (in Scala) and prediction (in Python).
-The architecture will ultimately include a Dataproc cluster for analysis.
+The architecture will ultimately include a Dataproc cluster for analysis and model training.

 The tutorial will be guided by tests and encourage a test-first TDD approach.
 These tests will include unit, integration and end-to-end tests.